 The full 2020 schedule was announced May 7 and, if games starts on time, the Vikings would open the season with the Packers at U.S. Bank Stadium on Sept.
 13. The five games scheduled for Mexico and England will now be played in the United States.

 Commissioner Roger Goodell announced that teams could reopening their facilities as long as they meet certain criteria.
 Only 50 percent of the staff, up to 75 people, can be on site at the same time, and no coaches or players will be allowed unless they need medical treatment.
+The league announced that coaching staffs can return to team facilities this week.

 The Vikings will continue to work remotely, for the time being.